thomasxm/Project-bike-sharing-rental/README.md

 ```
 cd
-cd deep-learning-v2-pytorch
+cd Project-bike-sharing-rental
 jupyter notebook
 ```
+8. In your browser, open `Predicting_bike_sharing_data.ipynb`.
+Note that in the previous workspace this was called `Your_first_neural_network.ipynb` but the contents are the same, this is just a descriptive difference.
+Follow the instructions in the notebook; they will lead you through the project.

-To exit the environment when you have completed your work session, simply close the terminal window.
+9. To exit the environment when you have completed your work session, simply close the terminal window.

-For further information about this dataset please contact Hadi Fanaee-T (hadi.fanaee@fe.up.pt)